 Refinancing ensures that both parties receive:

-• Legal and financial clarity: Only the spouse who keeps the home becomes legally and financially responsible for the mortgage.
+- Legal and financial clarity: The spouse who keeps the house is the only one who is legally and financially responsible for the mortgage.

-• Protects credit scores: By removing one spouse from the loan, you help preserve their credit and reduce the risk of disputes over missed payments.
+- Keeps credit scores safe: By taking one spouse off the loan, you help keep their credit safe and lower the chance of arguments over missed payments.

 While refinancing isn’t always possible or necessary, when it is, it offers a structured way to move forward, protecting both parties and setting the foundation for financial independence post-divorce.